mbarralo/mbarralo.github.io/_posts/2017-05-04-arquillian-rest-integration-tests.md

     </dependencies>
 ```

-Next we create an arquillian configuration file for tomee container to avoid port conficts.
+Next we create an arquillian configuration file for tomee container to avoid port conflicts.

 ***